-Inspired by Alabama’s union battle, Amazon workers elsewhere are considering organizing their own warehouses
+Amazon fights aggressively to defeat union drive in Alabama, fearing a coming wave

 The interest shows how seeds of unionization efforts at one U.S. warehouse could blossom into organizing drives at its other facilities and force Amazon to adopt workplace rules it finds restrictive.
 Among other problems, unions could dent the company’s flexibility, limiting its ability to rapidly hire and cut workers to meet shopping demands that spike and recede throughout the year, said former company executives who spoke on the condition of anonymity to talk candidly about internal policy.

 And it explains why Amazon is fighting aggressively to defeat the union drive in Alabama, as well as quieter ongoing workers’ efforts at facilities from Iowa to the United Kingdom.
-That’s a strategy it has followed throughout its 27-year existence, including using hard-nosed tactics to stop the Alabama drive from a well-worn playbook.
+That’s a strategy it has followed throughout its 27-year existence, including using hard-nosed tactics from a well-worn playbook to stop the Alabama drive.

 Veterans of Amazon labor fights say the company will use whatever methods are available to prevent a new union at its operations.
 In 2019, the United Kingdom’s GMB Union filed documents to form a collective bargaining unit at Amazon’s warehouse in Rugeley, near Birmingham, England.
 But Amazon mounted a successful campaign before the country’s labor regulator to challenge the number of workers the union claimed supported it, a tactic the union had never before encountered, said Mick Rix, GMB’s national officer.